mobiruby/mobiruby-ios/README.md

 If you use XCode beta version, you should modify ``bin/build-config.sh`` or set up xcode-select correctly.

-It's tested only Mountain Lion and XCode 4.6.x
+It's tested only Mavericks and XCode 5.0.x

 ``src/app.rb`` is MobiRuby starting point.